HaktanM/GazLIO/ReadMe.md

 gz topic -e -t /model/ground_vehicle/robot/pose > groundtruth.txt
 ```

+This creates a file with groundtruth.
+You may want to convert the grountruth into a TUM format for evaluation.
+You can use [PrepareGT.py](https://github.com/HaktanM/GazLIO/blob/main/PrepareGT.py) to convert the groundtruth format.

 In order to see other gazebo topics, use this commend:
 ```bash
 gz topic -l